celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/stability-fees.md

 To apply periodic inflation, the inflation factor must be updated at regular intervals.
 Every time an event triggering an `inflationFactor` update\(eg a transfer\) occurs, the `updateInflationFactor` modifier is called \(pseudocode below\), which does the following:

-1. Decide if on or more `inflationPeriod` have passed since we last updated inflation rate
+1. Decide if on or more `inflationPeriod` have passed since the last time `inflationFactor` was updated
 2. If so, find out how many have passed
-3. Compute the new `inflationFactor` and update the last updated time:`
+3. Compute the new `inflationFactor` and update the last updated time:

 `inflationFactor` = `inflationFactor` \* `inflationRate` ^ `# inflationPeriods since last update`